feathersjs/docs/guides/using-a-view-engine.md

-# Server Side Rendering With Feathers
+# Using A View Engine

 Since Feathers is just an extension of Express it's really simple to do server side rendering.
 There are a few different ways that you can structure your app so this guide will show you 3 typical ways you might have your Feathers app organized.